mja65/Emu68-Imager/docs/amigautilities.md

 > <font color="red">If you want the settings to be used next time you boot, you must edit the Devs/Monitors/Videocore icon tooltypes accordingly.</font>

+## Emu68 Updater

+As of version 1.0.6 of Emu68 Imager, you can now check for updates to Emu68 which will then automatically install to your SD card.
+Navigate to the Emu68-Updater folder and double click the Emu68-Updater.
+It will then check for any newer versions of Emu68.
+This will only check for new releases.
+It will not install nightly releases.
+It is set to work automatically if you have left Emu68 in the default location on the SD card (the root folder) as well you have left the name of the SD card as SD0:.
+If either of these have been changed you will need to edit the Emu68-Updater file and change the arguments for EMU68DEVICE and EMU68PATH.

 ## Online / Offline / WiFi Config

 As of version 1.0.6 of Emu68 Imager, this provides a GUI to complete the information: